 “When I was a freshman, I probably looked like I was thirteen.
 The guy who was on the board said, ‘Can I help you?’
 I said, “I want to be a DJ,’ or whatever.

 “He didn’t give me the brush-off, but it was like, okay, whatever.
 And it was like five minutes later this same guy came in and said, ‘The guy who was going on next had his schedule changed.
 Can you go on the air?”
 And so a career was born.

 In those days, being a 10 watt station, KUAF’s signal didn’t go very far.
 In fact, if the station got a call from as far away as Springdale, it was cause for excitement.

 KUAF has undergone several format changes over the years, all the way from the “Big Mix” format (in which a little of almost everything would be played), into some of blocks of time in which a particular type of music would be played.
 “Shades of Jazz” (with host Robert Ginsburg) and “The Pickin’ Post” (with host Mike Shirkey) got their start near this time.

 While Kellams was still a student, KUAF put on the first National Public Radio show, the popular “All Things Considered,” with host Terry Gross, around 1985.
-Kellams at the station for a few years, but when he began working again in 1990, the station had moved up from 10 watts to 100.
+Kellams left the station for a few years, but when he began working again in 1990, the station had moved up from 10 watts to 100.